Bursa: Antiquity

-The earliest known human settlement near Bursa's current location was at the Ilıpınar Mound c.
-5200 BC.
-It was followed by the Ancient Greek city of Cius, which King Philip V of Macedon granted to King Prusias I of Bithynia after they both razed the city.
-Prusias later rebuilt the city and renamed it Prusias (Προῦσα; sometimes rendered as Prussa).
-The city was also reverred to as Prusa ad Olympum after its location at the foot of the Bithynian Olympus (present day Uludağ Mountain).
-After 128 years of Bithynian rule, Nicomedes IV, the last King of Bithynia, bequeathed the entire kingdom to the Roman Republic in 74 BC.
-An early Roman Treasure was found near Bursa in the early 20th century, composed of woman's silver toilet articles.
-It is currently reserved in the British Museum.
+The earliest known human settlement near Bursa's current location was at the Ilıpınar Mound in c.
+6000 BC.
+It was followed by the Bithynian city of Prusa, which was built by King Prusias I of Bithynia.
+The city was also referred to as Prusa ad Olympum after its location at the foot of the Bithynian Olympus (present day Mount Uludağ).
+One of the known characteristics of Prusa at that time was its hot springs that's dubbed as the "royal waters".
+In 75/74 BC, Nicomedes IV, the last king of Bithynia, bequeated his entire kingdom to the Roman Republic in his last testament before he died.

+According to a letter that's written to Roman Emperor Trajan by Roman author Pliny the Younger, then the Imperial Governor of Bithynia and Pontus, constructions of baths took place in Prusa after a permit by the reigning emperor.